codcordance/xgboost-gpu-sspcloud/README.md

 # XGBoost SSPCloud

-For reasons I've yet to investigate (probably Linux distros with GLIBC older than 2.28), the pip version of XGBoost does not offer GPU compatibility.
-This repository hosts a compiled version with GPU support.
+For reasons I've yet to investigate (probably Linux distros with GLIBC older than 2.28), the pip version of XGBoost on SSPCloud Python GPU instances does not offer CUDA compatibility.
+This repository hosts a compiled version with GPU/CUDA support.

 ## Installation